Health insurance for visitors to New Zealand: Do you need it?

 Policywise works with several providers who offer a comprehensive visiting New Zealand health insurance package, open for application by non-NZ residents planning to visit New Zealand for up to two years.

-1. hold a current New Zealand work visa or visitor visa;
+- hold a current New Zealand work visa valid for 12+ months with at least 3 months remaining; or

 You are not eligible for this policy if you: